-As an alternative to conventional routers, Sky Broadband mesh Wi-Fi can provide greater wireless coverage, higher speeds, and better reliability than a conventional router.
-They're also quick to install and scalable.
+As an alternative to conventional routers, Sky Broadband mesh Wi-Fi can provide more excellent wireless coverage, higher speeds, and better reliability than a traditional router.
+They’re also quick to install and scalable.

 Why is mesh WiFi better on Sky Broadband?

-A wireless mesh network works much like a regular router, but it is much smarter and more efficient than a regular router.
+A wireless mesh network works much like a regular router but is much more innovative and efficient than a standard router.
 In addition, they are much more attractive than traditional routers and extenders, so you may be more inclined to keep them out in the open rather than in a closet, where signals are blocked and disrupted.